zebrunner/e3s/docs/configuration.md

 ## Env files

-> Supported env vars are differ from version to version for scaler and router images
+> Supported env vars can differ from version to version for scaler and router images

 ### Scaler.env